david-leadtech/dataform-github-agent/README.md

 - Actions must have **ALL** specified tags to be included (AND logic)
 - **Tags are project-specific** - they must exist in your Dataform SQLX files
 - Each project defines its own tags in the `config { tags: [...] }` block
-- `['pltv', 'staging']` → Only actions with both 'pltv' AND 'staging' tags
+- `['staging', 'silver']` → Only actions with both 'staging' AND 'silver' tags
 - `['gold']` → All actions with 'gold' tag
 - **Any combination of tags from your specific Dataform project files**